What to think about when booking an interpreter

 Which languages do you need?

-For example, if you have visitors coming from mainland China, Singapore or Taiwan you’ll need a Mandarin interpreter but if you have visitors coming from Hong Kong you’ll need a Cantonese interpreter.
+For example, if you have visitors coming from mainland China, Singapore or Taiwan you’ll need a Mandarin interpreter.
+However, if you have visitors coming from Hong Kong you’ll need a Cantonese interpreter.

 Which type of interpreting assignment is it?